 Combining glasswool and reflective insulation in a single product, Bradford Anticon has been specifically designed to provide superior thermal insulation, noise reduction and condensation control for metal roofs.
 Bradford Anticon is specifically designed for temperature control in homes with metal roofs.
 It is comprised of a glasswool blanket adhered to a foil facing.
 This reduces radiant heat entering a home during summer, and helps prevent condensation in winter.
 Installing Bradford Anticon under your metal roof also helps reduce unwanted noise from heavy rain and other sources by up to 13dB.
 Bradford Anticon is available in a variety of thicknesses so you can choose the level of insulation that best suits your needs.
 Anticon’s bulk insulation blanket is made from non-combustible fibres and is ideally suited to sealing ember entry points at ridges, valleys and fascia’s to meet the BAL (Bushfire Attack Level) requirement for metal clad roofs in bushfire areas.

 What is the correct position of the foil when laying Anticon?

 In temperate areas the foil vapour barrier faces into the warm side of the building.
 In most parts of Australia this means the foil facing should be down (towards the interior of the building).
-However, in tropical areas the vapour barrier should face the external roof sheet or wall cladding.
+However, in tropical areas such as Northern QLD, we recommend an extra layer of vapour barrier to be applied lapped and tapped to the outside to reduce condensation in humid environments.
+In tropical areas such as Northern Territory, the vapour barrier should face the external roof sheet or wall cladding to control condensation.

 Do foil laps need to be taped on Anticon?